-Thank you for attending the Digital Legacy Conference 2021.
-Work in underway to find a suitable location and provide the conference face to face once again in 2022.
+Thank you for visiting the Digital Legacy Conference website.
+We have found a suitable location for 2023’s conference and will provide an update at the end of 2022.

-The details below are about the Digital Legacy Conference 2021…
+To view details about the Digital Legacy Conference 2021, please see information below…

 RECAP: The Digital Legacy Conference 2021 place on the 5th October 2021.
 Last year’s annual conference will once again featured as partof the European Association of Palliative Care’s World Congress.
 The theme of the Digital Legacy Conference 2021 was ‘PalliCovid & Exploring New Dimensions’.

 The world we knew has changed.
 COVID-19 has unleashed chaos and the new normal is yet to be defined.
 The importance that communication technologies have had on our lives and the ways in which people think about death, say their goodbyes and remember their loved ones is changing.